picocms/picocms.github.io/in-depth/upgrade-pico-20.md

 5. If applicable, copy the folder of your custom theme within the backed `themes` directory to your Pico installation.
 We made various improvements to Pico's theme system, but the most important change (because it might break your theme) is that Pico now requires Twig templates to use the `.twig` file extension.
 So, if your custom theme still uses `.html` file extensions (like `index.html`), rename all templates to `*.twig`.
 If your theme uses includes (e.g. `{%raw %}{% include "header.html" %}{% endraw %}`), you must change the file extension there as well.
 Naturally this isn't the only change, but none of them is strictly necessary, though highly recommended.
 So, please refer to the ["Amazing new features for theme developers" section][UpgradeThemes] below for more details.
 If you're using a 3rd-party theme, make sure to check whether there's a new version available.
 If you encounter any problems, please refer to the theme developer - the theme might need to be updated to work with Pico 2.0.

 6. Provided that you're using plugins, copy all of your plugins from the backed `plugins` directory to your Pico installation.
 Don't copy the outdated files `00-PicoDeprecated.php`, `01-PicoParsePagesContent.php`, `02-PicoExcerpt.php` and `DummyPlugin.php`.
 Pico 2.0 heavily improves the plugin system and unfortunately also introduces some backwards-incompatible changes.
 The most important change is that Pico no longer tries to interpret any file in the `plugins` directory as plugin, but this also means that it might ignore a plugin or stumble over a superfluous file.
 If all of your plugins consist of just a single file (i.e. `plugins/<plugin name>.php`), you're likely good to go.
 However, if you're copying folders to your `plugins` directory, please note that Pico now only interprets `plugins/<plugin name>/<plugin name>.php` as plugin.
 So make sure to check whether there are updates available for the plugins you use.
+You might want to take the opportunity to switch to Composer, it makes keeping your plugins up-to-date way easier.
+Please refer to the ["Pico and Composer, a perfect match" section][UpgradeComposer] below for more details.
 If one of your plugins stops working after upgrading to Pico 2.0, please refer to the plugin developer - the plugin needs to be updated.
-Please refer to the ["Use Pico's next generation plugin system" section][UpgradePlugins] below for more details.
+You want to know more about the improvements in Pico's plugin system?
+Just refer to the ["Use Pico's next generation plugin system" section][UpgradePlugins] below.

 ## Use YAML files to configure Pico